mikaelkaron/grunt-embower/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-0.2.0 - Renamed project to `grunt-enbower`
+0.2.0 - Renamed project to `grunt-embower`
 0.1.0 - Initial release as `grunt-bower-utils`